 When the Petition is filed with the Clerk of Court, it will then be sent off to be reviewed by the SBI and AOC.
 These agencies will conduct a background check and determine whether an expunction has previously been granted.
 After the SBI and AOC have reviewed the Petition, the presiding judge may need to conduct a hearing on the expunction.
 Again, the hearing process varies depending on which county you are in.

-The expunction process can be quite complicated, and it can take approximately 9 months to be completed; therefore, it is best to seek legal advice when dealing with this issue.
+The expunction process can be quite complicated, and it can take an extensive amount of time to be completed; therefore, it is best to seek legal advice when dealing with this issue.
 The attorneys at King Law can help you with this process, as well as other legal concerns you may have.
-Call 1-888-748-KING to schedule your complimentary consultation.
+Call 1-888-748-5464 (KING) to schedule your consultation.

 *All information was obtained through the North Carolina Justice Center